TriplyDB/Documentation/docs/triply-db/index.md

 path: "/docs/triply-db-getting-started"
 ---

-## Introduction
+# Introduction

-TriplyDB is a new and fast-moving Linked Data Knowledge Graph product.
-TriplyDB allows you to easily upload datasets and expose them through multiple APIs (including SPARQL, RESTful, text search, analytics, etc).
-[Read More](/products/triplydb).
+TriplyDB allows you to store, publish, and use Linked Data Knowledge Graphs.
+TriplyDB makes it easy to upload Linked Data and expose it through various APIs (SPARQL, ElasticSeach, LDF, REST).
+[Read More](/products/triplydb)

-## Uploading Data
+# Uploading Data

 This section explains how to create a Linked Dataset in TriplyDB.

-### Creating a new dataset
+## Creating a new dataset

+The following steps allow a new Lined Dataset to be created:

 1. Log into a TriplyDB instance.